remcc/mBART_shlib/README.txt

 Note:
 I am using section 2.5 of the Rcpp FAQ (frequently asked questions).
-Dirk will scorn this, but is very easy.
+Dirk will scorn this, but it is very easy.